petershin/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/running-and-monitoring-ab-tests.md

 1. Optionally, configure the *Traffic Split* and *Confidence Level Required* settings for your test.
 1. Click *Run* and then click *OK*.

 You can cancel a running test at any time by clicking *Terminate Test*.
-A record of the tests completed or canceled is available under the History tab.
 To delete an A/B Test, you must terminate the test first.

 ## Related Information